EMCECS/atmos-client-java/README.md

-dataservices-sdk-java
+atmos-client-java
 ====================

-Java SDK for ViPR object data services.
+Java SDK for the Atmos API

-- s3-client - enhanced S3 client library, with additional support for ViPR-specific operations.

-- atmos-client - Atmos object client library.